Step By Step Guide

 1. Please resize the image to its final size before using FocalBlade.

-3. Try various settings for the Sharpen and Radius slider(s) until you are satisfied.
-Choosing the right method may help, too.
-However, if the image is too blurry, you will only be able to make it somewhat less blurry, but not fully sharp again.
+3. Try various settings for the Sharpen and Radius slider(s) on the Manual tab sheet until you are satisfied.
+If the image is too blurry, you will only be able to make it somewhat less blurry, but not fully sharp again.

-4. Click on OK to apply the correction.
+4. Click on OK (or Save As) to apply the correction.

 Fixing Oversharpened Photos